libor-m/ngs-course/04-graphics.rst

 .. code-block:: bash

+   # we'll be reusing the same long file name, store it into a variable
    IN=/data/mus_mda/00-popdata/popdata_mda.vcf.gz

+   # create a new 'project' directory in data
+   mkdir -p ~/projects/plotvcf/data
+   cd ~/projects/plotvcf

    # check the file once again, and find the obligatory VCF columns
    <$IN zcat | less -S